RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3272S-Breakout-Board/Quickstart/README.md

   caption="Select firmware"
 />

 6. Click the "**Upgrade**" button to upgrade the device.
-After the upgrade is complete, the RAK3272S Breakout Board will be ready to work with the new firmware.
+After the upgrade is complete, the RAK3272S will be ready to work with the new firmware.

 <rk-img
   src="/assets/images/wisduo/rak3272s-breakout-board/quickstart/3.png"